vachaj11/JWST-Morphstat/README.md

 ## Usage

 The scripts are created to be used in the interactive mode of the python interpreter by calling specific methods included in them.
-To this purpose documentation is also included in docstring of each method/object from which it can be accessed the easiest with
+To this purpose documentation is also included in docstring of most methods/objects from which it can be accessed the easiest with
 `help(object)`.

-The code is divided into 6 modules:
+The code is divided into 11 modules:
 - Background logic
+  - `config.py` - Holds basic configuration and default parameters values of the scripts.
+Has to be modified according to specifics of the task the code is being used for.
-  - `psfm.py` - used for psf physical size-resolution matching
+  - `psfm.py` - Used for psf physical size-resolution matching
-  - `seg.py` - used for creation of segmentation map of target and masks
+  - `seg.py` - Used for creation of segmentation map of target and masks
-  - `stmo.py` - holds classes internally representing galaxy and its frames, and runs statmorph calculation as well as calculation of its prerequisites
+  - `stmo.py` - Holds classes internally representing galaxy and its frames, and runs statmorph calculation as well as calculation of its prerequisites
 - `run.py` - Main module for calling the statmorph calculation.
 The main method here is `run.galaxies_data(...)`
 - `resu.py` - Module holding methods for preparing the data for statmorph calculation as well as filtering and manipulating the resulting data
 - `vis.py` - Set of methods for visualisation of the results utilising `matplotlib`